Getting Engaged? Things You Should Discuss

 Religion

 Not everyone feels connected to a religion, but for many people, religion plays a large role in their life and identity.
-This is a topic that is likely to come up if you are in a relationship with someone for a significant period, but you should discuss it in greater depth before getting engaged.
+This is a topic that is likely to come up if you are in a relationship with someone for a significant period, but you should discuss it in greater depth before getting engaged and throwing an engagement party.

 A conversation about religion should go further than simply which religion someone believes in or what they were brought up practicing.
 If you are getting engaged, you should talk about what role you see religion playing in your shared life with your partner.
 Ask questions about whether they plan on raising children in a certain religion or if they see themselves attending worship services in the future.